 Learn more here.

 Photos Courtesy of Troy Schaben, Assistant Fremont City Administrator of Utilities: Fremont’s First Solar Farm and Inverter Station

 When asked in an email if local schools may participate in Fremont’s Community Solar Program, Mr. Schaben replied, “While they did not participate in this phase of the solar farm, they were eligible to participate.”

 ADDITIONAL RECOMMENDED READING

 Save the Date!
 Avoiding the Growing Pains of Community Solar – SEPA Webinar Includes Fremont’s Program: April 5, 2018 @ 1:00 pm – 2:00 pm.
-Speakers will include Brian Newton, City of Fremont Administrator and Fremont Department of Utilities Manager.
+Speakers will include Brian Newton, Assistant Fremont City Administrator of Utilities.
 Click here for additional details.